 The Gov’Mint’s does not want you driving vehicles for decades.
 Kill’em off with road salts.

-And the money people certainty do not want us not having to come back begging to them every 3-5 years.
+And the money people certainty do not want us to NOT have to come back begging to them every 3-5 years for $$,$$$ of finacing.

 You do for you what is best for you.
 Screw all of them.
 Pay cash.
 Buy the best of used.
 Keep it going as long as you can get parts, make parts, adapt over parts.

 Hear, hear, What Steve is saying, in the long run it will put extra monies into your pocket for sure.
 The last new vehicle I bought was a 2003 Dodge Ram, 4.7 L no good to put the wood gas to.
 Plastic intake, ODB3